Samantha Tolj: Career

-Tolj later joined the main cast, playing Kelly O'Rourke, a police constable, in 2004 as one of four new cast members.
-This led to her nomination in the 2005 Logie Awards for Best New Talent.
+In 2004, Tolj was one of four new cast members to join the main cast of Blue Heelers.
+She played police constable Kelly O'Rourke.
+For her performance, Tolj received a nomination for the Logie Award for Most Popular New Female Talent in 2005.
 She remained with the show until it ended in 2006.
 In 2007, Tolj played a guest role in McLeod's Daughters.
-In 2010 Tolj joined the cast of Home and Away.
+In 2010, Tolj joined the cast of Home and Away as Shandi Ayres.
+Tolj joined the cast of Packed to the Rafters as Sian Parry in early 2012.
+She also appeared in Ed Kavalee's film Scumbus, which aired on Network Ten in November 2012.